 Richardson, with a population of nearly 100,000 people, lies just outside the northern inner belt of the Dallas / Fort Worth Metroplex and straddles both Dallas and Collin counties.
 Richardson is a refreshingly more established community than most of its neighboring towns.
 And for that reason, Richardson homeowners most often represent a different breed of North Texan.

 One of the most conveniently located communities in the Metroplex, Richardson accesses points in all directions via both major roadways and four DART rail stations, giving Richardson residents easy access to points east and west.
-Start shopping for Richardson homes for sale.

 Sign up to have new listings in Richardson, Texas sent directly to your inbox.